google/clusterfuzzlite/docs/clusterfuzzlite.md

 ## Supported Fuzzing Engine and Sanitizers

-- [libFuzzer] library for coverage-guided testing
+- [libFuzzer] for coverage-guided testing
 - [AddressSanitizer] for finding memory safety issues
 - [MemorySanitizer] for finding use of uninitialized memory
 - [UndefinedBehaviorSanitizer] for finding undefined behavior (e.g. integer